mikaelvesavuori/minibook-better-apis/workshop/how-to-follow-along.md

 ### 5. Deploy the complete project

-You can now deploy the project manually or through CI, now that all of the configuration is setup.
+You can now deploy the project manually or through CI, now that all of the configurations are done.

 Great work!